 First off, tiny kobe burgers in tiny brioche sliders served for a hundred bucks or so in the NY db bistro moderne were a luxury novelty thirteen years ago.
 They created a gourmet version of what you regularly noshed for a couple of dollars in a local diner, and the idea was certainly original.

 The wagyu beef they used (btw all kobe is wagyu the breed while only chosen wagyu is kobe: a regional variety, the crème de la crème) tastes rich, a brioche tastes sweet; together they tasted weird-wonderful, especially if you were paying top whack.
 That’s all good and up there with the bacon ice cream.

 Shop bought brioche buns are rubbish

 But I believe you don’t, nor should you want to.
-All you can get in answer to that question is a fake bun that the supermarkets call 'brioche', or even ‘light brioche’ which is an oxymoron.
+All you will get in answer to that question is a fake bun that the supermarkets call 'brioche', or even ‘light brioche’ which is an oxymoron.

-A proper brioche on the other hand is way too sweet, way too buttery and way too BRIOCHEY to be sliced and packed with a beef patty and an onion slice.
+A proper brioche on the other hand is way too sweet, way too buttery and way too BRIOCHEY to be packed with a beef patty and an onion slice.
 Novelty is great but it won’t feed you very well every day.

 What to pack the burgers in?